Infineon/mtb-example-usb-host-cdc-echo/README.md

    3. Follow the instructions displayed in the terminal to create or import the application as an IDE project.

-For a list of supported IDEs and more details, see the "Exporting to IDEs" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).
+For a list of supported IDEs and more details, see the "Exporting to IDEs" section of the [ModusToolbox&trade; tools package user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).

 </details>

 ## Operation

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.